 To make the rifle very reliable and easy to maintain, the Barrett Model 99 has just three moving parts: the extractor, ejector, and firing pin assembly.

-Barrett M99 rifles are equipped with the detachable folding bipod with adjustable legs.
-The trigger group along with the pistol handle is attached to the receiver by the simple push-pins and could be quickly detached for cleaning and maintenance.
+Barrett M99 rifles are equipped with a detachable folding bipod with adjustable legs.
+The trigger group and the pistol handle are attached to the receiver by the simple push-pins and could be quickly detached for cleaning and maintenance.

 The Barrett Model 99 precision rifle comes in several caliber variations.
 The .416 Barrett is, in theory, more accurate than the .50 BMG because the round is of higher velocity and lower caliber (making it more aerodynamic).
 However, the drag-to-weight ratios of the respective bullets give the .50 BMG an advantage at ultra-long ranges.
 The .416 Barrett model is available with a 32″ barrel.
 The .50 BMG model is available with a 29″ or 32″ barrel.
 MSRP ranges from $3,800 to $4500 for field-stripped rifle.

-It is often described as a rugged, reliable, and uncomplicated weapon with its brilliantly simple design, hard-core construction, and surprisingly few moving parts, the Barrett Model 99 offers match-winning accuracy and dependable reliability, time and time again.
+It is often described as a rugged, reliable, uncomplicated weapon with its brilliantly simple design, hard-core construction, and surprisingly few moving parts; the Barrett Model 99 offers match-winning accuracy and dependable reliability, time and time again.
 It is in use in a dozen countries.

 |Barrett M99||Barrett M99-1|